sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 linkTitle: "RBAC Reference"
 reference_title: "Role-based access control (RBAC)"
 type: "reference"
 description: "Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
-RBAC allows you to manage user access and resources based on namespaces, groups, roles, and bindings.
+RBAC allows you to authorize user access and specify the actions users are allowed to take against resources based on roles bound to users or groups.
 Read the reference doc to learn about RBAC."
 weight: 80
 version: "6.1"
 product: "Sensu Go"